 Tablets and electronic data capture software

-One of the most important pieces of equipment that you and your crew will use is your tablet computer!
 Different types of tablets and software are used for terrestrial and aquatic AIM data collection.
-Please refer to the sections below for tablet specifications by resource.

 Sometimes it is necessary to supplement electronic data with paper data sheets if a tablet crashes or is temporarily unavailable.
 Note that paper data sheets should not be used in lieu of electronic data capture and should be used for backup only.
 DIMA not only saves time but greatly increases the data quality!
 You can find pdf versions of the data forms here.

-The aquatic AIM data collection application is designed to run on iPad systems.
+The lotic AIM data collection application is designed to run on iPad systems.
 Please see details on iPad requirements and setup to determine exactly what you need for electronic data capture.
-If securing an iPad becomes a barrier to collecting AIM data, it may be possible to borrow an iPad for the season from the NAMC.
-Please contact Jennifer Courtwright for more information on borrowing tablets.

-More information on iPad and SARAH use can be found in the Aquatic Data Management Protocol.
+More information on iPad and data collection application use can be found in the Lotic Data Management and QAQC Protocol.
 Crews should read this document thoroughly prior to collecting data and consult it throughout the field season as questions arise.
-The Aquatic AIM Data Management Protocol illustrates and describes the main user interface screens of SARAH, the data entry workflow, and the built-in QA/QC checks to ensure that crews understand the errors and warnings that SARAH gives and when they can and can’t move on without resolving the errors.
-Finally, this protocol describes the data backup, pre-data submission meeting steps, and final submission processes, including the how to use the secondary field tracking system.
+The Lotic AIM Data Management Protocol illustrates and describes the main user interface and data entry workflow of Survey123 and Field Maps.

 Helpful Documents and Links